 Indeed, economic value itself is inherently non-quantifiable.

-Because projections almost always miss their targets (when projections are precisely met, it is normally a fortunate statistical accident that is not repeated in future projections) some misallocation (malinvestment) of resources is inevitable.
+Because projections almost always miss their targets (and when projections are forecasted exactly it is due to a fortunate statistical accident that is not repeated in future projections) some misallocation (malinvestment) of resources is inevitable.
 Especially when a bust starts.

-After a boom, a high proportion of resources are lost because the demand they were meant to satisfy is less than anticipated.
-Operations at this point were near completion and had assumed robust demand.
+After a boom a often a significant proportion of invested resources are lost/not recoverable because the demand they were meant to satisfy disappears.
+Some operations at this point were near completion and had assumed robust demand.
 In mathematical terms, reallocation is easiest to perform when the old business action is at its earliest stage, hardest when the old action was closer to completion before cancellation.